-    20.built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief cornerstone,
+20.built upon the foundation of the apostles and prophets, Jesus Christ himself being the cornerstone,

 21.in whom the whole building, being fit together, grows into a holy temple in the Lord,

-22.in whom also you are being built up together as a dwelling place of God in spirit.
+22.in whom also you are being built up together for a dwelling place of God by the Spirit.

 ¶1.
 For this reason, I, Paul, the prisoner of Christ Jesus for you Gentiles,